IBPhilippov/basketball_results_prediction/README.md

 {"results":[-0.8319412738342693,3.353236690777813]}
 ```

-11. If needed, you can
-12.
+10. If needed, you can connect to MLFlow (port 5000).
+Here you can see tracked experiments (1 ongoing by default named _basketball_), current prod model in model registry and results of model monitoring reports by Evidently (that are stored in experiment called _Model evaluation with Evidently_ (the idea to use MLFlow to monitor model performace and data drift taken from [Documentation by Evidently](https://docs.evidentlyai.com/integrations/evidently-and-mlflow).
+The latter will be created after some data will be sent to the deployment module (see previous (9) point).
-15. If you need to automatically delete all tables and buckets created by the project running, run
+15. If you need to automatically delete all GCP resources created by the project running, run
     ```sudo docker run terraform:Dockerfile destroy -var-file varfile.tfvars -auto-approve```

 ---